Bathroom Remodel Ideas – Easy DIY Projects To Makeover A Bathroom On A Budget

 Replacing a dated bathroom light fixture needs to be on your list of remodel ideas!
 A little DIY elbow grease and about $20 in supplies is all that’s required to complete this project.

-These LED Edison Style light bulbs look great installed inside the mason jar light fixture.
+These LED Edison Style light bulbs (Amazon) look great installed inside the mason jar light fixture.
 The are rated to last for 25,000 hours, and are extremely energy efficient.

 If this DIY isn’t for you, but you still like the idea, checkout this similar Mason Jar Light Fixture on Amazon.